Pomonal Hall

 Visitors can buy native plants, gardening, botany & nature books, as well as refreshments.

-In 2019, a marquee was purchased so that guest speakers could talk on various subjects related to the flower show.
-Also in that year, the Pomonal market was held over the same weekend, allowing visitors to browse and purchase from market stalls selling all manner of things.
+Since 2019, a marquee has been used for guest speakers to talk on various subjects related to the flower show.
+The Pomonal market is generally held over the same weekend, allowing visitors to browse and purchase from market stalls selling all manner of things.

 Visitors can take the opportunity to visit the grand, picturesque and botanically-significant Grampians National Park on the same weekend.

-Please email Jocelyn King, or the Grampians Group, or call 0414 933 603 for show enquiries and visit easterngrampians.com.au or ring the Halls Gap and Grampians Visitor Information Centre on 1800 065 599 for general enquiries.
+Please email Jocelyn, or the Grampians Group (or call 0414 933 603) for show enquiries, and visitgrampians.com.au, or ring the Halls Gap and Grampians Visitor Information Centre on 1800 065 599 for general enquiries.

 You can also follow us on Facebook at APS Grampians Group.